mattcooperdev/djmattcooper/README.md

     -   #### Colour Scheme
         -   The two main colours used are Black and white.
     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The Roboto and Radjhani fonts are the chosen fonts used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+Roboto is a clean, futuristic style font that suits the styling of the website, with Radjhani being suggested by Google fonts as a contrasting pair to use along with it.
     -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, clean aesthetic that pertains to the Underground electronic music scene.
+It also has a modern, clean aesthetic that pertains to the  anonymity of both the artist and the underground electronic music scene.

 *   ### Wireframes